Gibiate

-Gibiate (ジビエート, Jibiēto) is an original anime television series produced by Yoshitaka Amano, directed by Masahiko Komino at studios Lunch BOX and Studio Elle and written by Ryō Aoki.
-The series aired from July 15 to September 30, 2020.
-A special PR program aired on July 8, 2020.
+Gibiate (ジビエート, Jibiēto) is an original Japanese anime television series produced by Yoshitaka Amano, directed by Masahiko Komino at studios Lunch Box and Studio Elle and written by Ryō Aoki.
+It aired from July to September 2020.

 Plot

 In 2030, Japan, a virus known as "Gibia" has infected humans throughout the world and turns them into different forms of monsters based on their age, sex, and race.
 A samurai, a ninja and a monk from the early Edo period travel through time and arrive in a ruined Japan.
 They aid a professor working on a cure for the virus and face ceaseless attacks from Gibias.
 They start the dangerous journey to find other survivors and must not only deal with monsters, but also outlaws that attack travelers for food.